Shell1010/AQW-md/Class Usage Guides/Archpaladin.md

   description: Class Usage guide for Archpaladin og:image: https://bigrat.monster/media/bigrat.jpg
 ---
 Guide to obtain [[Archpaladin Guide|archpaladin here]] if you don't have it.

-This class is incredibly simple to use and takes the role of support/defensive tank.
+Archpaladin (AP) is incredibly simple to use and takes the role of support/defensive tank.
 In ultras it is used in almost every comp in pubs.
 It also does extra damage against undead.

 It is recommended to use Auras UI in the [[Newbie Guide#Advanced Options|advanced options]] when using this class as you will be able to better track the Auras for Righteous Seal and Broken Seal.